 A 12-year old boy was struck by a car while crossing Busch Boulevard Monday morning.
 According to Tampa Police, the Van Buren Middle School student wasn’t badly injured, but the accident again raises the issue of what to do about the growing incidents of pedestrian accidents in Tampa.
+To easily solve cases like this, people should consider visiting this site www.1800lawguys.com for they have the best lawyers in terms of accident cases.
 City Council member Lisa Montelione has been a passionate proponent for changes to Busch Boulevard and other busy thoroughfares that would reduce pedestrian and cycling-related crashes.

 “Changing the medians from the flat, concrete ones to ones with landscaping or even short little fences.
 I’m not talking about a three or four or five foot fence, but just one that’s high enough where it’s uncomfortable to step over.”